-“In the short time between choosing what shoes to buy and paying for them, I learned I had cancer in both breasts,” Sofia said remembering the moment of her diagnosis last year.
+“In the short time between choosing what shoes to buy and paying for them, I learned I had cancer in both breasts,” Sofia said, remembering the moment of her diagnosis in 2017.

-As a physician scientist who has dedicated the last 25 years of her life to breast cancer research, she was no stranger to the disease.
+As a physician scientist who has dedicated more than 25 years of her life to breast cancer research, she was no stranger to the disease.

 “My own clinic is populated by patients exactly like me,” she said.

 Soon, Sofia was following in her patients’ footsteps.
 After learning her cancer was hormone receptor-positive, she underwent a bilateral mastectomy followed by endocrine therapy.